-I hereby declare that I have read and understood the instructions given above.
-I also affirm that I have submitted all the instructions given above.
-I also affirm that I have submitted all the instructions given above. assignments as applicable for the course(s) filled in the examination form and my registration for the course(s) is valid and not time barred.
-If any of my statements is found to be untrue, I will have no claim for taking examination.
+I hereby affirm that I have submitted/will submit all the required number of assignments as applicable for the above course(s) within the deadlines prescribed by the University to the appropriate authority for evaluation.
+I also affirm that my registration for the above course(s) is valid and not time barred.
+If any of my above statements are found to be untrue, I will have no claim for taking examination.
 I undertake that I shall abide by the rules and regulations of the University.